Skip to Content

 Being able to fulfill our desires quickly isn’t always bad.

-New businesses are born to offer faster response to our needs, provide convenience, and increase productivity.
-As a result, millions of people were able to work from home when there was a worldwide lock down.
+New businesses are born to respond faster to our needs, provide convenience, and increase productivity.

 Some impulsive behavior aimed at short-lived pleasure may lead to bad health or low quality of life.

-For instance, a teenager may engage in risky behaviors such as shoplifting and taking drugs because they give him an immediate reward3.
+For instance, a teenager may engage in risky behaviors such as shoplifting and taking drugs because they give him an immediate reward.3

 man eats hungrily define immediate gratification definition